 Touchstones of Democracy Series

-Join us for conversations about key events, places, texts and thinkers that help us understand the history and principles of democracy.
-For infomation on upcoming conversations, please visit the Touchstones of Democracy Series page.
+Join us for conversations about key events, thinkers, places and texts that help us understand the history and principles of democracy.
+For more infomation, please visit the Touchstones of Democracy Series page.

 Starting in the 2021-22 year, the Nau Lab will organize regular convenings that will bring together leading thinkers to discuss key questions about the history, philosophy and practice of democracy.
 Collaborating with UVA faculty from a wide range of disciplines as co-conveners for different events, we will invite small groups of 10-12 participants to share new research as well as debate age-old questions.
 The convenings will explore many different topics, including examining the work of key democratic theorists, exploring key moments in the history of democracy, and discussing methodological questions surrounding the study of democratic practice and movements.